thatsOven/sorting-visualizer/README.md

     # your code here
 }
 ```
+Like in shuffles, the sort class provides a `usesDynamicAux` argument for the same purpose.
 ## Adding new pivot selections
 Pivot selections are algorithms used to select a pivot in partitioning sorts that require one.
 The visualizer provides a set of pivot selections for those algorithms to use, and the user can pick the one they prefer to experiment with.
 The process to adding one is very similar to adding a shuffle.
 The file needs to be added in the `pivotSelection` folder, and provide a run function:
 ```